We have 10 pairs of tickets to give away for THE REAL ALE TRAIL on Saturday 21st April.

 Visit 10 Great Real Ale pubs across the Vale of Glamorgan and Cardiff.

-Answer Please read the information below to find the answer
+Please read the information below to find the answer.

-To enter please email your answer to firstname.lastname@example.org with Real Ale Trail as your subject heading
+Please email your answer to firstname.lastname@example.org with Real Ale Trail as your subject heading.

 After proving a huge hit in North Wales, the Real Ale Trail winds its way to The Vale of Glamorgan this April.
 The organisers have unearthed some interesting pubs with over thirty outstanding ales for you to experience on their one-day bus based event.